SarahWelcher/cherwelcaravanservices/README.md

 #### Contact

-The contact page has key information showing how to contat Cherwel Caravan Services, as well as a form they can fill out within the website if they would prefer not to call or use an external email system.
+The contact page has key information showing how to contact Cherwel Caravan Services, as well as a form they can fill out within the website if they would prefer not to call or use an external email system.
 The contact page also shows recent reviews from customers below contact information so any potential new customers who were looking to contact the service, can see what other customers think.

 #### Common problems